mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Lecture1-Part2.md

 **Question**: So does that pertain specifically to what you think is your self?

 **Katagiri**: Yes!
 You can feel this one.
 For instance, in Second World War, I was electrician in Japan.
 Before I went to the Air Force, I had decided to die anytime, anywhere, for Japan. [laughs] That's human beings.
 You can have a strong patriotism for America, you know?
 You have it, otherwise you are not American. [laughs] So, same applied to me.
 Then, I always am ready to die, anytime, anywhere.
-But when the bomb comes, I *run away*! [much laughter, Roshi laughs] And chanting the name of Amitaba: "Help, please!"
+But when the bomb comes, I *run away*! [much laughter, Katagiri laughs] And chanting the name of Amitaba: "Help, please!"
 Do you understand this one?

 **Question**: ....